Surgical Technology applications for Fall 2016 program entry are no longer being accepted.

 NOTE: Prospective students will be required to provide a copy of a background check and drug screening.
 NSCC does not use the background check or drug screening as criteria for admission to the program.
 Background checks and drug screenings are required by clinical sites as a condition of participation.
 Students are required to participate in a variety of clinical experiences to successfully complete the program.
 For questions regarding the background check, please call 615-353-3708.

-DEADLINES: The admission procedure outlined below must be completed no later than the end of September to apply for the spring program (beginning in January) or by the end of June for the fall program (beginning in August).
+DEADLINES: The admission procedure outlined below must be completed no later than the end of June for fall program entry in August.
+However, selection for fall will begin in April.

 The application process for the Surgical Technology program is as follows: